 Online digital evaluation and management service, for an established patient, for up to 7 days, cumulative time during the 7 days; 21 or more minutes.

 Since preventive visit codes such as 99391 - 99397 aren’t reimbursed by CMS, they haven’t addressed these types of visits.
-However we are finding certain carriers are stating they will cover well visits to be completed and billed through telehealth.
+However, we are finding certain carriers are stating that they will cover well visits to be completed and billed through telehealth.
 An example is CareFirst BCBS.
 Please see below:

 Are you an FQHC or RHC?

 Effective April 17, 2020 RHCs and FQHCs can perform and bill telehealth services and e-Visits as a distant site.
 The reimbursement will be at the all-inclusive rate (AIR) for RHCs and FQHCs will be paid at their prospective payment system rate (PPS).
 Modifiers 95 and CS will be valid.
 For correct CPT coding, please see: https://www.cms.gov/files/document/se20016.pdf

 Specific to Virtual Check-ins

 Effective January 1, 2019, FQHCs & RHCs can receive payment for virtual check-in services when:

 - At least 5 minutes of communication technology-based or remote evaluation services are furnished

 - An FQHC/RHC practitioner provides virtual communication service to a patient who has had an FQHC/RHC billable visit within the previous year

 - The medical discussion or remote evaluation is for a condition not related to an FQHC/RHC service provided within the previous 7 days, and does not lead to an FQHC/RHC visit within the next 24 hours or at the soonest available appointment.